 While discussions with TfNSW continue, Council is also investigating potential solutions to maximise the safety and route choices available to bike riders if a direct link along the MUP Bypass is not provided.
-In this regard, Council is examining the provision of a continuous SUP route which would divert bike riders "through" Milton and Ulladulla, noting that much of the active transport network supporting such a proposal has already been planned as part of the Draft Strategy.
+In this regard, Council is examining the provision of a continuous SUP route which would divert bike riders "through"" Milton and Ulladulla, noting that much of the active transport network supporting such a proposal has already been planned as part of the Draft Strategy.
 However unless it is delivered in full as part of the MU Bypass, there is a risk that a SUP project of this scale may not be subsequently deliverable under other available grant funded programs.

-Accordingly Council remains hopeful (and continues to advocate for) a complete and continuous SUP in this part of Shoalhaven to be delivered as part of the MU Bypass project.
+Accordingly Council is obviously hopeful that the complete SUP in this part of Shoalhaven can be delivered as part of the MU Bypass project.

-Whilst the final package of active transport improvements (able to be delivered with the Milton Ulladulla Bypass project) isn't known at this point in time, it is pleasing that there is a commitment from TfNSW to ensure that walking and cycling infrastructure is provided as part of all TfNSW projects.
+Finally, arc traffic + transport notes that the TfNSW response (from the MU Bypass Team) appears to be at odds with the commitment from TfNSW to ensure that walking and cycling infrastructure is provided as part of all TfNSW projects.
 In this regard, TfNSW's Providing for Walking and Cycling in Transport Projects Policy 2021 states: